 *While these are not essential items they will certainly help you

 Pack your toiletries in a clear Ziploc bag to ensure there are no issues clearing the baggage check and make sure to comply with regulations (Liquids, creams, and gels must be in a 100 ml (3.4-ounce) container or smaller).
 If your checked luggage is delayed, at least you’ll have access to your essentials.

-Always pack an extra pair of socks, clean underwear and a shirt just incase your flight is delayed in transit or you lose your luggage.
+Always pack an extra pair of socks, clean underwear, and a shirt just in case your flight is delayed in transit or you lose your luggage.

 When you are stuck on a plane for hours on end the last thing you should be thinking about is how you look.
-Wear the most comfortable, loose-fitting clothing you have and you will increase the blood circulation while seated.
+Wear the most comfortable, loose-fitting clothing you have and you will increase your blood circulation while seated.
 Alternatively, for the ultimate in comfort, take it one step further and bring pajamas to change into after you have boarded.